These days, I’ve got music going during most of the rounds of golf I play.

 Let’s go.

-Best Golf Cart Speaker: Blue Tees Player+
+Best Value: Blue Tees Player+

 It’s kind of ironic that my previous favorite golf cart speaker, the Blue Tees Player, is one that doesn’t even have a lot of the extra GPS features that define most golf cart speakers.